-Basic net income (loss) per common share is calculated using the two-class method required for participating securities which includes the Series 1 Preferred Shares as a separate class for the three months ended March 31, 2022 and 2021.
+Basic net income (loss) per common share is calculated using the two-class method required for participating securities which includes the Series 1 Preferred Shares as a separate class for the six months ended June 30, 2022, and for the three and six months ended June 30, 2021.
 The convertible preferred shares entitle the holders to participate in dividends and in earnings and losses of the Company on an equivalent basis as common shares.
 Accordingly, undistributed earnings (losses) are allocated to common shares and participating preferred shares based on the weighted-average shares of each class outstanding during the period.
-In March 2022, the outstanding 1,016,000 preferred shares were converted and exchanged for an equal number of common shares of the Company (note 7b).
+In March 2022, the outstanding 1,016,000 Series 1 Preferred Shares were converted and exchanged for an equal number of common shares of the Company (note 7b).